California’s Prevailing Wage Law explained

-Examples of worker classifications include boilermaker, blacksmith, iron worker, electrical utility lineman, telecommunications technician, telephone installation worker, tree trimmer, stator rewinder, electrical utility lineman, metal roofing, driver for on/off-hauling or to/from a construction site, asbestos workers, heat and frost insulators, inspector, carpenters, cement masons, operating engineers, drywall installer, laborer, landscape maintenance laborer, pile drivers, slurry seal workers, teamsters, tree trimmer, electrician, field surveyor, bricklayer, plasterer, plumber, roofer, sheet metal worker, water well driller and tile setter.
+Examples of worker classifications include boilermaker, blacksmith, iron worker, electrical utility lineman, telecommunications technician, telephone installation worker, tree trimmer, stator rewinder, electrical utility lineman, electrician or Inside Wireman, metal roofing, driver for on/off-hauling or to/from a construction site, asbestos workers, heat and frost insulators, inspector, carpenters, cement masons, operating engineers, drywall installer, laborer, landscape maintenance laborer, pile drivers, slurry seal workers, teamsters, tree trimmer, electrician, field surveyor, bricklayer, plasterer, plumber, roofer, sheet metal worker, water well driller and tile setter.

 If by chance your type of work is not listed in any of the determinations by the Director of the DIR, the law establishes that the proper rate is the rate of the work that “most closely resembles” the type of work performed.

 Workers who are being underpaid or not paid the proper prevailing wage rate have options.
-They can research online the proper rate, they can file a complaint with the DIR or they can contact a prevailing wage attorney at Donahoo & Associates, PC for a free, confidential consultation.
+Of course, one option is to not do anything and just keep quiet and let the employer do whatever they want.
+Obviously, that is not always the best course of action to get an honest day’s pay for an honest day’s work.
+Other more effective options includes researching the proper rate online, or file a formal complaint with the DIR or they can contact a prevailing wage attorney at Donahoo & Associates, PC for a free, confidential consultation.

 No attorney-client relationship is created by you looking at this blog, reading it, or posting on it.
-The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
+The information in this blog post (“post”) is provided for general informational purposes only and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal advice from Donahoo & Associates, PC or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this Post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.